 Condition - The Enterprise, Sewer Fund activity is accounted for in a pooled bank account maintained by the City.
 A complete bank reconciliation, including all bank and investment accounts, is not prepared.
-At June 30, 2019, the bank balance was \$406 less than the City's general ledger balance.
+At June 30, 2021, the bank balance was \$6,030 less than the City's general ledger balance.
+We subsequently obtained information for January 31, 2022 and reperformed a bank reconciliation.
+Bank balances agreed to general ledger balances at that time.